Antônio Ferreira Viçoso: Life

 He died in his residence in mid-1875.
 The Archbishop of Mariana Silvério Gomes Pimenta - also the late bishop's godson - wrote a biographical of his predecessor.

 Beatification process

-The process for his beatification took place under the tenure of his archbishop godson who initiated the process in Mariana on 16 July 1916 during World War I and later oversaw its successful conclusion on 22 February 1922; the cause's initiation allowed for him to be titled as a Servant of God.
-But Archbishop Silvério Gomes Pimenta's death in August 1922 put a halt to the cause.
-It was not re-opened until a later bishop - Oscar de Oliveira - received permission from the competent ecclesial authorities to do so in 1985.
-The Congregation for the Causes of Saints under Pope John Paul II issued the official "nihil obstat" to the cause which would allow for its resumption.
-The archdiocese opened a diocesan process in 1985 which concluded on 10 October 1986 while documentation was sent in boxes to the C.C.S. in Rome who validated the process later on 13 June 1998.
+The process for Viçoso's beatification was initiated in Mariana on 16 July 1916 during World War I and later oversaw its successful conclusion on 22 February 1922.
+But Archbishop Silvério Gomes Pimenta's death in August 1922 put a halt to the cause which was not re-opened before 1985.
+The Congregation for the Causes of Saints under Pope John Paul II issued the official nihil obstat to the cause which would allow for its resumption.
+The archdiocese opened a diocesan process in 1985 which concluded on 10 October 1986.
+Pope Francis confirmed on 8 July 2014 that Viçoso had lived a life of heroic virtue and so named him as venerable.
+The postulator for this cause is Shijo Kanjirathamkunnel.

-The postulation compiled and submitted the Positio dossier to the C.C.S. in 2002 for further assessment at which stage historians approved it on 23 April 2002 after meeting.
-Theologians likewise approved the cause a decade later on 1 March 2013 as did the members of the C.C.S. on 2 March 2014.
-Pope Francis confirmed on 8 July 2014 that Viçoso had lived a model Christian life of heroic virtue and so named him as Venerable.

-One miracle must be investigated and approved for him to be beatified and it must be one science and medicine cannot explain.
-One such case was investigated in Mariana from 13 December 2007 until the conclusion of the diocesan investigation on 22 May 2010.

-The current postulator for this cause is Fr.
-Shijo Kanjirathamkunnel.